Babyalph/SpearWordlists.py/README.md

 # SpearWordlists.py
 Script wich generates Target Individual Wordlists for aimed Bruteforce Attacks, with the Words given to it. (like Names, Birthday and Stuff.}

+# Disclaimer
+This script is for educational purposes only.
+Use responsibly and ethically.

 # Features
 - Generates all combinations of input words (with upper/lowercase variants)
 - Adds special characters at word boundaries